-Feelings of pain, tingling, throbbing or stiffness at the site of one or more spinal facet joints can prompt you to ask the question, “What should I do if I think I have bone spurs?”
-First, let’s clarify the definition of bone spurs, or osteophytes.
-These are bony protuberances in facet joints or on vertebrae that form when joint cartilage or intervertebral discs begin to deteriorate.
-Bone spurs will present symptoms if they grind against other bone or if they come into contact with nearby spinal nerves.
+Feelings of pain, tingling, throbbing or stiffness in the spine can often be related spinal bone spurs, or osteophytes.
+If you are experiencing these symptoms, you may be wondering if bone spurs are the underlying cause and what course of action you should take if so.
+Spinal bone spurs are bony growths in facet joints or on vertebrae that can form when joint cartilage or spinal discs begin to deteriorate.
+Bone spurs are not always painful but can cause symptoms if they grind against other bone they come into contact with or nearby spinal nerves.
 Common causes are degenerative disc disease, facet disease, aging, genetics, injury and poor posture.

 Diagnostic tests for bone spurs

-If you visit your primary care physician because you feel that you could have spinal bone spurs, he or she can conduct a series of tests to confirm a diagnosis:
+If you visit your primary care doctor because you feel that you could have spinal bone spurs, he or she can conduct a series of tests to confirm a diagnosis:

-- Review of symptoms – The location, frequency, severity and nature of your discomfort are noted by the physician.
+- Review of symptoms.
+The location, frequency, severity and nature of your discomfort are noted by the doctor.

-- Physical examination – The physician palpates the spine and looks for areas of inflammation, tenderness or deformity.
+- Physical examination.
+The doctor does a hands-on evaluation of the spine and looks for areas of inflammation, tenderness or deformity.

 - Radiograph.
 An X-ray that produces a cross-sectional image used to view the density and composition of bodily tissues.